-Cloud based systems, specially aws is a complete different and most advanced platform as compared to a normal shared platform that you have used before.
+Cloud based systems, especially aas is a complete different and most advanced platform as compared to a normal shared platform that you have used before.

-On a normal hosting or shared hosting more than one websites are hosted on a single server which share common resources.
-On the other hand, in cloud based hosting the website is hosted on series of servers and in the instance an issue occurs, the site can easily be transferred to other server.
-Thus on cloud based platform you will get a low downtime.
+On a normal hosting or shared hosting more than one website is hosted on a single server which share common resources.
+On the other hand, in cloud based hosting the website is hosted on series of servers and in the instance an issue occurs, the site can easily be transferred to another server.
+Thus, on the cloud based platform you will get a low downtime.

 You don’t have a seasonal traffic.

-If you have a steady traffic then lightsail is a good option.
-Seasonal traffic is the traffic which gets increased or decreased according to specific session of an year.
+If you have a steady traffic, then lightsail is a good option.
+Seasonal traffic is the traffic which gets increased or decreased according to a specific session of a year.
 In such a situation the potential resources required to run an app or website are unpredictable.
 They may require an upgrade or downgrade according to the situation.
 But if this is not the case, then lightsail is good otherwise don’t go for it.

 You don’t have that much understanding of cloud based infrastructure yet.

-Cloud based systems, specially aws have unique infrastructure as compared to other deployment options.
-They have DNS, load balancers, lot of options for instances, images, snapshots, health monitors (not yours but the system itself) and dozens of other options.
-Like security groups etc. If you don’t have that much knowledge and you just want to give it a try, start from lightsail.
+Cloud based systems, especially aws have a unique infrastructure as compared to other deployment options.
+They have DNS, load balancers, lot of options for instances, images, snapshots, health monitors (not yours, but the system itself) and dozens of other options.
+Like security groups, etc. If you don’t have that much knowledge and you just want to give it a try, start from lightsail.
 Deploy your app there and then go for learning how aws offered services can help you reaching to the next level.
-Similarly Lightsail interface is also very simple and easy to use for a new comer, but it is limited, as compared to EC2.
+Similarly Lightsail interface is also very simple and easy to use for a newcomer, but it is limited, as compared to EC2.